All Products

 Shared variables

-When an instance concurrently processes multiple requests, errors may occur if multiple requests attempt to modify the same variable at the same time.
-You must use mutual exclusion in your code to prevent variable modifications that are not safe for threads.
-The following example shows the sample Java code:
+When an instance processes multiple requests concurrently, errors may occur if those requests attempt to modify the same variable simultaneously.
+Therefore, you must use mutual exclusion in your code to prevent variable modifications that are not safe for threads.
+The following sample code shows an example in a Java runtime:

 public class App implements StreamRequestHandler